eujuliu/restaurant-api/docs/guide/address/create-address.md

 # Create new address

-For add a new address, you need to do a `POST`request to `https://your-domain/v1/addresses` with the following data.
+For add a new address, you need to do a `POST`request to `https://your-domain/v1/addresses` with the `Authorization` header and the data.

+Example Authorization header:

+Authorization: Bearer `token` (the token are in the cookies)

+Example data:

 ```json
 {